bazwilliams/disco/README.md

 # Build

-Rename the lights as appropriate for your house.
+Rename the hue_lights as appropriate for your house.

 ```sh
 docker build -t disco .